Robert Tremaine Taft

 Taft resigned from the Police Force in 1965 to run as a Liberal in the federal constituency of Winnipeg North, losing to New Democrat David Orlikow.
 Two years later, he was elected to the Winnipeg City Council as an alderman for Ward 1.
 He was re-elected for two more terms, including the first Unicity council in 1971.
 He gained a reputation as an outspoken defender of the Winnipeg Police Force and the law.

-He and wife Mable Lillian Dodds (1907-1991) had a daughter.
+In 1931, he married Mable Lillian Dodds (1907-1991) at the File Hill Reserve near Balcarres, Saskatchewan and they had a daughter, Mrs. Beverley Machesney.
 He was an Officer of the Order of St. John of Jerusalem, and a member of the Lions Club, the St. Andrew’s Society of Winnipeg (of which he was president in 1960 and 1961), the Masons (Ionic Lodge), and the Khartum Shrine Temple.

 He died at Victoria, British Columbia on 30 September 1990.

 “Taft heads St. Andrew's Society,” Winnipeg Free Press, 18 November 1960.